atlantidezign/copyman/docs/USAGE.md

 #### Copying
 - **Verbose Progress** to choose if have a window with verborse progress during copying phase.
 Default false.
 - **Copying Report** to choose if have a window with report at the end of the copying phase.
 Default true.
+- **Abort Queue** to choose if the *Abort Copying* command affects full Queue or just current Queue Item.
+Default true.
+- **Don't Confirm Queue Steps** to choose if confirm or not every Queue Step start copying.
+Default false.
 - **Overwrite Existing** to choose the overwrite mode if a file/folder already exist.
 Default Always.
 It can be:
   - *Always* Always Overwrite;